canonical/nginx-ingress-integrator-operator/docs/explanation/what-is-ingress.md

 * A session cookie to use for cookie-based session affinity, and the age of that cookie.
 * The TLS certificate to use for your service if applicable.

-All of these options can also be configured at deploy time.
+All of these options can also be configured at deployment.
 In addition there’s also an `ingress-class` option to use, in the case that your cluster has multiple ingress controllers.
 This allows you to target the correct controller.